9 Best Mobile Banking Apps

 - Mobile Checking

 5. Discover BankDiscover may have a history in credit cards, but like Capital One, it is taking its financial services in new directions with online banking accounts.
 You'll find checking, savings, and money market accounts along with CDs and retirement accounts.
-Discover's credit cards are famous for offering cashback.
-And now it provides this service to its checking account holders, paying 1% cash back on up to $3,000 in debit card purchases.
-With no monthly fees for your accounts, you could actually get back up to $30 per month.
+Discover's credit cards are famous for offering cashback, but this bank also has competitive deposit accounts.

 - No fees.
 There are no monthly maintenance fees and no overdraft fees and no minimum balances.

-- Largest ATM network.
-Of all the banks on this list, Discover offers the greatest number of ATMs with over 60,000 available — also with no fees.
+- Large ATM network.
+Discover offers a network of more than 60,000 ATMs available — also with no fees.

 - No Fees